Portsmouth, Rhode Island: Geography

 According to the United States Census Bureau, the town has a total area of 59.3 sqmi, of which 23.2 sqmi (39.14%) is land and 36.1 sqmi (60.86%) is water.
 Most of its land area lies on Aquidneck Island, which it shares with Middletown and Newport.
 In addition, Portsmouth encompasses some smaller islands, including Prudence Island, Patience Island, Hope Island and Hog Island.
 Part of the census-designated place of Melville lies within the town boundaries.

 History

-Portsmouth was settled in 1638 by a group of religious dissenters from Massachusetts Bay Colony, including Dr. John Clarke, William Coddington and Anne Hutchinson.
+Portsmouth was settled in 1638 by a group of religious dissenters from Massachusetts Bay Colony, including Dr. John Clarke, William Coddington, and Anne Hutchinson.
 It is named after Portsmouth, Hampshire, England.
 Roger Williams convinced the settlers that they should go there instead of settling in the Province of New Jersey, where they had first planned on going.

 It was founded by the signers of the Portsmouth Compact.
 Its original name was Pocasset and it was officially named Portsmouth on May 12, 1639.
-It became part of the Colony of Rhode Island and Providence Plantations (see Aquidneck Island) and eventually part of the State of Rhode Island and Providence Plantations, which, as of 2020, is simply the State of Rhode Island.
+It became part of the Colony of Rhode Island and Providence Plantations (see Aquidneck Island) and eventually part of the State of Rhode Island and Providence Plantations.